-- (a) Authorizes the Chief of the Forest Service to choose ten RAC's that may retain revenue from projects to fund future projects that accomplish forest management objectives. - Sec.
-404- Additional Use of Reserved Funds for Title III County Projects - (a) Allows search and rescue funding under Title III of Secure Rural Schools to also be spent on law enforcement patrols, training and equipment purchases. - Sec.
-405- Treatment of Supplemental Funding - (a) Prohibits states from utilizing funds provided to counties through the Secure Rural Schools program to offset state funds.
+• Authorizes the Chief of the Forest Service to choose ten RAC's that may retain revenue from projects to fund future projects that accomplish forest management objectives.

+Sec.
+404- Additional Use of Reserved Funds for Title III County Projects

+• Allows search and rescue funding under Title III of Secure Rural Schools to also be spent on law enforcement patrols, training and equipment purchases.

+Sec.
+405- Treatment as Supplemental Funding

+• Prohibits states from utilizing funds provided to counties through the Secure Rural Schools program to offset state funds.